FAQ - Undergraduate Students

 - If a student record is migrated from a legacy system to the current system

 - When a course is added late through a petition process

-Using My Degree Dashboard, review the Repeated Courses section.
+Using Degree Audit, review the Repeated Courses section.
 If courses have been flagged properly they should be listed with a ">X" after the grade.
 If courses are listed without the ">X" symbol then it needs to be reported to the Registration Division as soon as possible:

 - Online: complete a Repeated Class Notification form via the Campus Information Services